cap811/cap811/README.md

 Hey, my name is Maily
 - 🔭 I’m currently working on @universytet
-- 🌱 I’m currently learning Python, Ruby on Rails.
+- 🌱 I’m currently learning Gо, Ruby on Rails.
+- 📫 How to reach me: via GitHub